NotARobotII/Image-2-Dancing-Amongus/README.md

 # Image-2-Dancing-Amongus
-Collection of files for my various dancing amongus converters
+Collection of files for my batchfile dancing amongus converters 📮

+If someone wants to make this work for another OS, that'd be cool

-## REQUIRES IMAGEMAGICK
+REQUIRES IMAGEMAGICK

 ## Descriptions of what the batch files do